jwrobes/wizewomen/about.md

 ---
 layout: page
-title: Services
+title: About
-permalink: /services/
+permalink: /about/
 ---

-This is a site about the long journey to wisdom.
-A journey that paved by one mistake each day.
-You don't gain wisdom without failure.
+This is about wize therapy